microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   3. Open CLKCTRL from System module in the **Project Resources** tab.
 Make sure the Clock bits are configured to the settings observed in the bootloader.
 This will help during testing to prevent the configuration bits from causing a Checksum mismatch with UBHA.
   ![Clock Settings](Images/Application_Clock_Setting.png)

-  4. On-board LED is configured by setting RF3 as output pin.
+  4. The LED on the board is configured by setting RF3 as output pin.
   ![Pin Configuration for PIC18F57Q43](Images/Application_Pin_Setting.png)

   5. Delay timer is used to add a delay between toggling the LED.